microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 a.
 Open func-config.txt in scenarios/natural_language_query/azurefunc folder and provide the Open AI engine, Open AI rest end point, SQL server and SQL database name

 b.
-Go to deployed function and cick "Configuration" -> "Application Settings" and click on "Advance edit" and copy the "func-config.txt" values in the editor.
+Go to deployed function and click "Configuration" -> "Application Settings" and click on "Advance edit" and copy the "func-config.txt" values in the editor.
 DO not delete the existing contents in "Advance edit", just update ""config-func.txt" values before the last line and ']' mark.
 After copying the values click "OK" and "Save"

 <img width="919" alt="image" src="https://user-images.githubusercontent.com/50298139/223740863-166c6bba-bc5e-44ab-969b-cf5d1e77c6c1.png">